 James Dean died on September 30, 1955.
 He was driving his new Porsche Spyder from Hollywood up to Salinas for a car race when he was killed in a crash.
 He was just 24 years old.
-It might seem a bit morbid, but on this tragic anniversary (and as a huge fan of his work, particularly the remarkably and exquisitely sad “East of Eden”), I thought it would be interesting to highlight some of the places he frequented while living here in Los Angeles.
+It might seem a bit morbid, but on this tragic anniversary (and as a huge fan of his work, particularly his exquisitely sad turn in “East of Eden”), here are some of the places he frequented while living here in Los Angeles.
 A lot has changed since then, but the history of LA and the legacy of James Dean live on.

 Griffith Park Observatory